table of contents Table of contents

 • Global level

-Group variables are added on the Variables tab in a group.
-The variables stored here are accessible only in the group context.
+Add Group variables on the Variables tab in a check group.
+Group variables are only accessible in the context of a group, which includes the checks within the group and their configuration.

 set group environment variable